farel39/eshop/README.md

 - **Repository Layer:**
     - `AbstractRepository` defines a generic CRUD interface, establishing a clear contract for data operations.
-    - Both `CarRepository` and `ProductRepository` extend `AbstractRepository` but doesn't change the basic CRUD operation (legacy methods), ensuring they can be substituted seamlessly in any context where an `AbstractRepository` is required.
+    - Both `CarRepository` and `ProductRepository` extend `AbstractRepository` but don't change the basic CRUD operations (legacy methods), ensuring they can be substituted seamlessly in any context where an `AbstractRepository` is required.

 - **Service Layer:**
     - `AbstractCrudService` offers standard CRUD operations and defines abstract methods that set a precise contract for data handling.
-    - Concrete services (e.g., `CarServiceImpl` and `ProductServiceImpl`) use the standard CRUD operations given by `AbstractCrudService` and just implement the abstract `getRepository()` method, adhering strictly to its contract.
+    - Concrete services (e.g., `CarServiceImpl` and `ProductServiceImpl`) use the standard CRUD operations provided by `AbstractCrudService` and simply implement the abstract `getRepository()` method, adhering strictly to its contract.
 This guarantees that any service using `AbstractCrudService` can reliably work with these concrete implementations, in line with the LSP.

 - **Model Layer:**
     - The abstract `Item` class defines common properties (e.g., `id`, `name`, `quantity`), serving as a blueprint for all items in the system.
     - Subclasses (`Car` and `Product`) extend `Item` and implement these properties while preserving the behavior specified by `Item`.
 This allows objects of `Car` or `Product` to be used interchangeably with `Item`, fully satisfying the LSP.

+- **Controller Layer:**
+    - `AbstractCrudController` defines a generic controller with common CRUD endpoints and enforces a strict contract via abstract methods for view names, model attributes, and URL redirections.
+    - Concrete controllers (e.g., `CarController` and `ProductController`) extend `AbstractCrudController` and implement the required abstract methods without altering the expected behavior of CRUD operations.
+This ensures that these controllers can be substituted wherever a generic CRUD controller is expected, thereby adhering to the LSP.

+---

 ### c.
 Open/Closed Principle (OCP)